-As part of our annual internal office audit process, we select a group of offices on corruption risk.
-The audit is conducted by our General Counsel and a member of our Global Risk Management Committee.
+Each year we conduct a financial operations and policy compliance audit of a number of our local offices.
+The audit is conducted by the Director of Risk in conjunction with our General Counsel and a member of our Global Risk Management Committee.

 Our expenditure reimbursement software is utilized to document all entertainment details and ensure compliance with the corporate entertainment and travel aspects of the policy.

 Client Due Diligence (CDD) must be conducted on every new client prior to matter opening.
 Each new client must be identified, have its identify verified and, where relevant, its ultimate beneficial owner(s) identified and verified.
 CDD must be verified as upto-date in relation to existing clients on receipt of each new instruction.
 The Firm's Compliance & New Business department is responsible for conducting CDD and recording data to confirm compliance.